-I defended my PhD dissertation at the University of Southern California’s Annenberg School for Communication and Journalism in April 2018.
-The official degree conferral is scheduled for December 2018.
-I am embargoing the full text of the study until the end of 2019 while I explore publication options.
+I defended my PhD dissertation at the University of Southern California’s Annenberg School for Communication and Journalism in April 2018, and the degree was officially conferred in December 2018.
+I am embargoing the full text of the study until the end of 2020 while I explore publication options.
 Meanwhile, my FOCI 2018 paper, “From Russia with Crypto: A Political History of Telegram,” which is based on the dissertation case study, is available here.
 Other chapters may be available upon request.

 Use Signal, Use Tor?
 The Political Economy of Digital Rights Technology